GISAIX/Learn_TensorFlow2.0/README.md

 -------------

-Having a GPU greatly speeds up your model training but it is not necessary, Of course, without a gpu, these codes can also run.🙂🙂🙂
+Having a GPU greatly speeds up your model training but it is not necessary, Of course, without a gpu, these codes can also run.